Rust¶

 Numerical Computing in Rust¶

-The following is a non-exhaustive list of crates that you are likely to need for various numerical computing tasks.
+The following is a non-exhaustive list of libraries that you are likely to need for various numerical computing tasks.

-See the Rust Cookbook and Blessed, as well as lib.rs (which has a better search function than crates.io), for a more generalist list of crates.
+See the Rust Cookbook and blessed.rs, as well as lib.rs (which has a better search function than crates.io), for a more generalist list of libraries.

 Linear Algebra¶

-While Rust has bindings for BLAS and LAPACK, you might want to use the nalgebra
+While Rust has bindings for BLAS and LAPACK, you might want to use the faer-rs

 For an API closer to Numpy, you might like the ndarray